RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 - Bag of Heuristics ([Nikankin et. al](https://arxiv.org/pdf/2410.21272), [Anthropic](https://transformer-circuits.pub/2025/attribution-graphs/methods.html#graphs-addition))
 - Digit-wise and Carry-over Circuits ([Quirke and Barez](https://arxiv.org/pdf/2310.13121#:~:text=Further%2C%20while%20simple%20arithmetic%20tasks,for%20AI%20safety%20and%20alignment.))

-The first method is the "Clock" method, but because the description of the mechanics of the "Clock" in the Tegmark paper is unexplicit and imprecise to the point of being inadmissible to rigorous scrutiny, we will look at the preceding paper - [Progress Measures For Grokking Via Mechanistic Interpretability](https://openreview.net/pdf?id=9XFSbDPmdW) - which introduces the original Clock algorithm alluded to by Nanda et. al in , henceforth referred to as just the _Modulo Arithmetic Paper_.
+The first method is the "Clock" method.
+The **Kantamneni paper has a number of shortcomings** that severely kneecap its ability to explain mechanistically how the various components that they discover in the model (chiefly, the "number helix") are used to perform the end computation of $a + b$, but does explicitly mention how they discovered the number helix (or, if you remove the linear component from the helix, it becomes a number circle).
+This makes it somewhat of a **mimicry of a preceding paper** - [Progress Measures For Grokking Via Mechanistic Interpretability](https://openreview.net/pdf?id=9XFSbDPmdW) - in terms of its contribution, except that it focuses on a cousin problem (general arithemtic and not modulo arithmetic), and **on a more complex model**.

+[Progress Measures For Grokking Via Mechanistic Interpretability](https://openreview.net/pdf?id=9XFSbDPmdW) (henceforth referred to as the **Nanda paper**) is the original paper which **introduces the Clock algorithm**.
+It focuses on **modulo arithmetic** ($(a + b) \mod P = ?$) and uses a **much simpler model** (1 layer Transformer with no layer normalization and effectively no positional encodings as they turned out to be irrelevant).
+The Nanda paper **also suffers from the same limitations** that kneecap its ability to explain mechanistically how the number circle is used.
+Yes, they **prove the existence of periodic components (number circles)** through Fourier Decompositions, and are able to **argue Modus-Tollens style** (by ablating these periodic components out and seeing model performance drop completely to chance) that **these periodic components are indeed crucial** to the computation of modulo arithmetic, but this **isn't quite sufficient** to gain a deep, intuitive, and mechanistic understanding of just how the number circles are formed and used.

+It is this **deep, intuitive, and mechanistic understanding of how the circles are *formed and used*** that allows us to really understand this flavor of computational circuitry, and to even begin to make arguments (even if just hand-wavy) of the **robustness of such circuitry, its failure modes, and how to improve on them**.
+For this reason, this blogpost will be all about **really diving deep into the circuitry of modulo arithmetic**, using the same problem setup and model as the Nanda paper, but going far deeper and more explicit than the paper does.

 # 1. Objective

-The Clock algorithm is interesting because it admits an intuitively simple description: LLMs encode some periodic mechanism that conveniently captures the periodic nature of written numbers (digits go from 0 to 9 before wrapping around and repeating), and this periodic mechanism allows it to accurately perform simple or modulo addition.
+The idea of the Clock algorithm is this: a 1-layer transformer model trained to do modulo arithmetic learns how to **encode numbers not as a number line** in its weight space, **but as a number circle** (in fact, multiple number circles).
+This algorithm is interesting because it appeals to the intuitive idea that written numbers that we humans use have periodic patterns (e.g. digits go from 0 to 9 before wrapping around and repeating), and so, representing numbers in a cyclic mechanism could allow models to accurately perform simple or modulo addition.
 In the case of modulo arithmetic, the mental image this evokes is simple and beautiful; e.g. LLMs represent numbers on a circle much like a clock, and doing `(10 + 6) % 12 = 4`, much like how "10 o'clock + 6 hours = 4 o'clock."

-Indeed, in both the Kantamneni and Nanda papers, the authors demonstrate proof that this circular representation of numbers actually exist in models specifically trained to perform simple / modulo arithmetic.
-Both papers also go on to use ablations, activation patching, and other methods to identify parts of the model that MUST be involved in the arithmetic computation, and essentially rely on modus tollens (if ablate out sine and cosine components, model performance goes to shit, therefore periodic structure must be there) to numerically justify that the model must be using this periodic representational structure to perform the addition. **However, they still don't quite fully paint a picture of how the model is "reading out" the answer, or how the clock is actually rotating.** For example, what happens to the representation (both pre-attention and post-attention) of the `=` token (i.e. the prediction for the answer) when you increase `b` by some known amount, and specifically how do the MLP embedding and unembedding matrices handle such a change to give a correct answer still? **This is insufficiently useful in giving us a deep understanding for how the models are manipulating said periodic structures.**
+As mentioned, in both the Kantamneni and Nanda papers, the authors demonstrate proof that this circular representation of numbers actually exist (via Fourier Decompositions of embedding weights) in models specifically trained to perform simple / modulo arithmetic.
+Both papers also go on to use ablations, activation patching, and other methods to identify parts of the model that MUST be involved in the arithmetic computation, and essentially argue, modus tollens, that these circular components (and also select MLP neurons in the Kantamneni paper) are crucial to the computation.
+The result they present is simply that these components are used, and not how.
+That is to say, **they still don't quite fully paint a picture of how the model is "reading out" the answer, or how the clock is actually transforming / rotating and used in the various parts of the model.**

-This post aims to re-construct the Modulo Arithmetic Paper with special focus on:
+For example, they establish that the columns of the embedding matrix $W_E$ (i.e. dictionary matrix) contain circular structures - that is to say, both `a` and `b` in "$(a + b) \mod P = ?$" will take on some point in these circles.
+However, how does the attention block transform and mix their representations?
+Attention is very obviously a non-linear transformation - how is it that we still see circles (spoiler: we do) after going through the attention block?
+How do these patterns change when we vary `a` and `b`?
+What computation is the MLP (specifically, the $\text{ReLU}$ non-linearity) block conceptually doing and how does that help the read-out function that is performed by the un-embedding matrix $W_U$?

+I think that researchers (myself included) who intend to build on computational circuitry discovery with respect to interesting structures in embedding weights (circles in this case) should feel very uneasy about the lack of clarity here; **how will you make predictions** on things like **effects of architectural changes** or **sufficiency conditions to be able to solve a class of problems** if you cannot write a mechanistic description of existing "known" algorithms?
+Hence, this **post aims to re-construct the Modulo Arithmetic Paper with special focus on:**

 > &#x2705; = Replication. &#x2B50; = Novel Contribution.

-- &#x2705; Confirming that $W_E$, $W_L = W_U W_\text{down}$ contain circles and visualizing them
+- &#x2705; Confirming that $W_E$, $W_L = W_U W_\text{down}$ (per Nanda; I go on to illustrate actually that only $W_U$, and not $W_\text{down}$, has to have a circular structures) contain circles and visualizing them
-- &#x2B50; Investigating and illustrating what the attention block is doing to the original circles in $W_E$
+- &#x2B50; Investigating and illustrating what the attention block (both on a per-head basis and on an aggregate basis) is doing to the original circles in $W_E$
 - &#x2B50; Investigating what the MLP block is doing to these circles
 - &#x2B50; Illustrating the rotation of the circles and explaining how that is achieved
 - &#x2B50; Demonstrate alignment between rows of $W_U$ (the unembedding matrix; refer to architecture diagram below) and appropriate embeddings in the circle to show how read-out of correct answer is done.